-1 CORINTHIANS: CHRISTIAN CONDUCT

-Introduction (1:1-9)

-The Issue of Division (1:10-4:21)

-The Issue of Immorality (5:1-7:40)

-The Issue of Christian Liberty (8:1-10:15)

-The Issue of the Lord's Table (10:16-11:34)

-The Issue of True Spirituality (12:1-14:40)

-The Issue of the Resurrection (15:1-58)

-The Issue of the Collection (16:1-4)

-Concluding Remarks (16:5-24)
+1 CORINTHIANS: CHRISTIAN CONDUCT Introduction (1:1-9) The Issue of Division (1:10-4:21) The Issue of Immorality (5:1-7:40) The Issue of Christian Liberty (8:1-10:15) The Issue of the Lord's Table (10:16-1 1:34) The Issue of the Lord's Table (10:16-1 1:34) The Issue of the Resurrection (15:1-14:40) The Issue of the Resurrection (15:1-58) The Issue of the Collection (16:1-4) Concluding Remarks (16:5-24)

 At the height of the Ephesian Revival, Paul determined to return to Macedonia and Achaia before going to Jerusalem.
 Even as he made those plans, Paul had his sight set on a new mission.
-He began telling others of his plan, always adding, "After I have been there, I must also see Rome" (Acts 19:21).
+He began telling others of his plan, always adding, "After I have been there, I must also see Rome" (Act: 19:21).
 Throughout his missionary career, Paul had consistently sought out the principle cities of the region and made them the objects of his evangelistic efforts.
 It was only natural that sooner or later he would look to the largest city of the world as a mission field.
-He knew that if the gospel were preached in Rome, it would quickly be spread throughout the entire empire.
+He knew that if the gospel were preached it Rome, it would quickly be spread throughout the entire empire.

 Paul sent Timothy and Erastus on ahead, probably to prepare for his ministry on the Greek peninsula while he himself remained in Ephesus.
-Paul had already mentioned the possibility of his sending Timothy to Corinth in his epistle to the Corinthians (1 Cor.
+Paul had already mentioned the possibility of his sending Timothy to Corinth in his epistle to the Corinthians (I Cor.
 16:10).
 Of the other members of his team, Erastus was probably the most logical choice to accompany Timothy on the trip.
 Erastus was a native of Corinth and held a civic office there (cf. Rom.
 16:23).
 Together the two worked their way through their route, ministering to the churches and preparing them for Paul's visit.